Early College Online Program Information

 • Students must maintain a minimum SUU GPA of 2.0 to continue with ECO classes.
 Students who fall below a 2.0 GPA may be put on academic probation.

-• SUU policies pertaining to academic honesty and plagiarism apply to ECO students.
+• SUU policies pertaining to academic misconduct and plagiarism apply to ECO students.
 If a student is caught plagiarizing, it is grounds for failing the course and/or being excused from the program.

 • ECO students who maintain SUU academic standards are automatically admitted into Southern Utah University and can fully participate in a degree seeking program once they have completed an SUU application.